newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/registry-update-brc-amendment.md

 - A change in your business location and/or mailing address
 - A change to your business's state tax or employer payroll responsibilities
-- A change in your business’ operational months
+- A change in your business’s operational months
 - Authorization request to submit tax/employer payments via electronic funds transfer or update your saved payment information
 - Report your business as the managerial member of a `combined group|combined-group`
 - Report a newly acquired `Employer Identification Number (EIN)|ein` to update a temporary State Tax Identification Number (STIN)